GoogleCloudPlatform/terraform-folding-at-home/README.md

   * Under Metrics, search for "GPU" and select all GPUs except "Commmitted.." ones and the "...Virtual Workstation GPUs".
 If you do not have Preemptible GPUs quota, Compute Engine will still use regular GPU quotas to add GPUs to preemptible VM instances.
   * You can now determine (1) which GPU models are available and (2) how many spare CPU cores there are for your project and your target region.
 This gives you maximum size MIG (i.e. the number of VMs each running a Folding@home client) you can deploy, and whether you can attach GPUs (and which GPU device).
 If desired, you can request for more quota (including separate and additional quota for preemptible CPUs/GPUs), by selecting the specific quota(s), clicking on 'Edit Quotas', and entering the requested 'New quota limit'.

 Below a screenshot of a newly created project with a starting quota in 'us-east1' region of 72 CPU cores and 4 Preemptible Nvidia T4 GPUs.
 In that case, one might opt with a MIG of size 4, where each worker node is a preemptible n1-highcpu-8 with a T4 GPU attached, so a total of 4*8=32 CPUs and 4 T4 GPUs.
-Here is the relevant parameters configuration in this example:
+Here are the relevant parameters in this example:
 * fah_worker_count = 4
 * fah_worker_type = h1-highcpu-8
+* fah_worker_gpu = nvidia-tesla-t4

 ![Compute Engine Quota Screenshot](./img/compute_engine_cpu_gpu_quota.png)